iamhb/Angular-MongoDB/README.md

-# Meanbook
+# Meanbook Angular- Node(Express)- MongoDB
-This project includes getting values from textbox, and perform feature of Angular Two way Binding, passing values from HTML to TypeScript.
+Here, passing values from Angular to MongoDB, using Express (Route) was done.
+Getting values from Register Component then to TypeScript.
+After that passing values from TS to MongoDB ( in server.js ) was done.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

 ## Development server